Frequently Asked Questions

 What does "BYOD" mean?

 It stands for "Bring Your Own Device".
-Many airlines are opting to install their cabins with entertainment systems that stream TV shows, movies and other media via WiFi to your own personal device.
+Many airlines are opting to install in their cabins entertainment systems that stream TV shows, movies and other media via WiFi to your own personal device.
 This can be your phone, tablet or laptop.
 Some airlines require you to download an app before boarding in order to access their media library so check with your airline before your flight

 Seat pitch is the distance between a point on one seat and the same point on the seat in front of it.
 It is a measure of legroom and overall comfort in the seating area.